|

 Are Cats Clean Animals?
 All You Need To Now

-While making the decision of getting a pet, you factor in a lot of things, like how much you will need to care for it, its maintenance and whether it will ruin your place or not.
+While making the decision to get a pet, you factor in a lot of things, like how much you will need to care for it, its maintenance, and whether it will ruin your place or not.
 Will it keep itself clean or will it soil random spots in your house, leaving you with more on your plate?
 Are cats clean animals?

 Cats are considered clean animals due to their grooming habits.
 They spend all day making sure they are spotless, constantly grooming their coats with their sharp tongues.
 They bury their waste terrifically after having used the litter, and mom cats spend most of the time grooming their young.

-Cats are definitely the cleanest pet you can have, but exactly how clean are they?
+Cats are definitely the cleanest pets you can have, but exactly how clean are they?
 And why is your cat unable to clean itself?
 Read on to find out!

 How Do Cats Clean Themselves